joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6894549/2025/12/19/nfl-draft-2026-miami-tamu-carson-beck-bain/

 **Portuguese Colleagues Laud Slain Professor, but Don’t Recall Suspect**\
-`Nuno Loureiro studied in Libson in the 1990s, where his former colleagues remembered him fondly.
+`Nuno Loureiro studied in Lisbon in the 1990s, where his former colleagues remembered him fondly.
 His alleged killer also studied there.`\
 https://nytimes.com/2025/12/19/us/mit-professor-shooting-suspect-portugal-lisbon-physics.html

 **Joan Didion and Kurt Vonnegut Had Something to Say.
 We Have It on Tape.**\